Dementia can lead to loved ones developing fairly aggressive behaviors which can be problematic when finding a quality memory care community.

-Many qualities can accompany a patient with dementia, leading to them being asked to leave their memory care community for many reasons.
-People with dementia can show aggressive behaviors, bursts of anger, and combative responses as an unfortunate result of progressing dementia, for example.
+People with dementia can show signs of aggressive behavior, bursts of anger, and combative responses as an unfortunate result of progressing dementia.
 This can become a lot to handle in certain care communities and distract from other patient care.
 Unfortunately, some places end up having to ask those patients to leave, putting them and their families or caregivers in a tough position.
 So what are the steps to take when this happens?
 How do you find a facility that will accept those patients?

 Why Do Evictions Happen?

-Evicting a resident from a senior care community can happen for many reasons, such as; rent and fees not getting paid, rules or contractual agreements are broken, patients becoming dangerous to themselves or others, and the level of care they require exceeds that offered by the facility.
-Either way, these evictions can and do happen, leaving families and their loved ones needing to find another option.
+Evicting a resident from a senior care community can happen when patients become dangerous to themselves or others, or the level of care they require exceeds that offered by the facility.
+Either way, these evictions can leave families and their loved ones needing to look for a new assisted living facility.

-State regulations vary quite a lot, and some state aid will offer little to no resources or protections when this happens to families.
-Plus, there might be some less-than-kind nursing homes out there where the owners try to charge families more for extended care, often causing families to leave for financial reasons.
+State regulations can vary quite a bit, but often times state aid will offer little to no resources or protections when this happens to families.
+The unfortunate reality is there are some less-than-kind nursing homes out there where the owners try to charge families more for extended care, often causing families to leave for financial reasons.
 So even beyond scenarios of combative or dangerous behavior in patients, evictions can happen at a moment’s notice.
 It’s important to know what you can do when this happens to you.

 What to Do if it Happens to You

-If you are faced with eviction from a memory care home, there are a few critical things to do before immediately moving out.
+If you are faced with eviction from a memory care facility, there are a few critical things to do before immediately moving out.

 - Communicate with trusted staff within the community.
 Chances are, you’ve built relationships with people who work with your loved one and can ask for more clarification on reasons why the eviction notice has been issued and see if there are ways to work together to keep your loved one in their home.